![]() |

 jyeshhTha = eldest

-bramhaNaam = that which is related to bramhan ( absolute consciousness )
+bramhaNaam = that which is related to bramhan ( absolute reality )

 pate = comes from patihi which means 'lord'